Client Relationship Summary

 Conversation Starters: Ask us the following questions –

 ✓ Who is my primary contact person?
-Is he or she a representative of an investment advisor or a broker-dealer?
+Is he or she a representative of an investment advisor?

 ✓ Who can I talk to if I have concerns about how this person is treating me?